Beau Ballard

-Beau Ballard is a member of the Nebraska Legislature from Lincoln, Nebraska, in District 21 who was appointed by Governor Pete Ricketts in consultation with incoming Governor Jim Pillen to fill the seat of former Senator Mike Hilgers who was elected Nebraska Attorney General.
-Ballard was a former legislative aid in the office of Senator Hilgers for five years prior to his appointment.
+Beau Ballard (born May 5, 1994) is a member of the Nebraska Legislature from Lincoln, Nebraska, in District 21 who was appointed by Governor Pete Ricketts in consultation with incoming Governor Jim Pillen to fill the seat of former Senator Mike Hilgers who was elected Nebraska Attorney General.
+Ballard was a former legislative aide in the office of Senator Hilgers for five years prior to his appointment.